Discover the best magnesium-rich foods you can incorporate into your daily meals to reap the many health benefits of this essential mineral.

 Sources of magnesium in water

-Magnesium levels in tap and bottled water can differ depending on the water source.
+Magnesium levels in tap and bottled water can vary depending on the water source.
 In general, mineral water tends to have a higher magnesium content compared to tap and bottled water, providing an additional source of magnesium in your diet.

 Should I take magnesium supplements?